Learn How to Create Augmented Reality Apps

 - An iPhone (6s or greater) or iPad Pro or 2018 or later model

-Course Schedule: Typically offered online during Summer quarter.
+Course Schedule: Typically offered - Fall, Spring, and Summer

-Prerequisites: Introduction to Swift Programming or basic familiarity with Swift Programming.
+Prerequisites: Introduction to Swift Programming, iOS Programming I, and iOS Programming II or familiarity with Swift programming and Xcode.

 Course Number: CSE-41322